 Fee applicable

-The foods program is a practical course that will teach students the fundamentals of cooking and baking.
-Some of the topics covered include baking, meat cookery, soups and sauces, International cuisine and food presentation.
+The Foods program is a practical course that will teach students the fundamentals of cooking and baking.
+Some of the topics covered include baking, meat cookery, soups, sauces, international cuisine, and food presentation.

 5 credits